adamghill/alldjango.com/content/articles/developer-marketing.md

 ## Create a `README.md`

 First impressions matter for code just like everything else.
-Only the most die-hard developer will look through your code if there isn't a `README.md` file.
+Only the most die-hard developer will delve through your code without some basic information.
 The least you can do is create a `README.md` in the root directory and include things like:

 - a longer description of what your library does
 - a list of features